Philadelphia DA Larry Krasner Suing Pennsylvania Attorney General Over Opioid Epidemic Settlement

 The companies — the drugmaker Johnson & Johnson and major drug distribution companies AmerisourceBergen, Cardinal Health and McKesson — can back out of the settlement if they don’t think enough state or local governments sign on.
 The fewer that sign on, the less the companies would pay.

-Philadelphia’s lawsuits “cannot and should not be extinguished by the Attorney General’s settlement,” Krasner’s lawsuit against the attorney general said.
-“Simply put, the Attorney General cannot and should not allow the Big 3 to name their own price for the Philadelphia lives they took.”MORE NEWS: Pennsylvania State Rep. Margo Davidson Resigns After Being Accused Of Stealing From Taxpayers
+Philadelphia’s lawsuits “cannot and should not be extinguished by the Attorney General’s settlement,” said Krasner’s lawsuit against the attorney general.
+“Simply put, the Attorney General cannot and should not allow the Big 3 to name their own price for the Philadelphia lives they took.”MORE NEWS: Olympic Fans Fighting To Get 100% Ticket Refunds From New Jersey-Based Company CoSport

 (©Copyright 2021 by The Associated Press.
 All Rights Reserved.)